Koszul duality patterns in Floer theory: Hochschild cohomology computations

 As before, for convenient access, we give tables listing the ranks of a truncated piece of our calculation.
 As mentioned in Sec.~(\ref{sec-trivial}), $A_\Gamma$ has a graded periodic resolution as a graded bimodule, from which it follows easily that for $\Gamma = D_n$, $n\geq 4$, the ranks of the Hochschild cohomology groups obeys the following periodicity:

-In the above presentation, multiplication by the generator $t_{\text{ {-}}2}$ gives rise to this periodicity.
+In this presentation, multiplication by the generator $t_{\text{ {-}}2}$ gives rise to this periodicity.
 The tables below give the truncation which includes a fundamental domain of the period in the cases $\Gamma= D_4, D_5, D_6$.
 We have also performed computer-aided checks in these cases.

 \